-"Development" See Article III, Section 9.2.
+"Development" As defined in Article III, Section 9.3.6.
 Any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation, or drilling operation.

 "Distillery" A place or establishment where distilling, especially the distilling of liquors, is done.
-(Added March 2014)
+(Adopted March 2014)